School Wellbeing Dog

 - Help to motivate children who are often less focused

-During the school day, Hugo remains in Mrs Brinton’s office or the school office, where he will have his own safe space.
-He will not be allowed to walk around the school building unless under adult supervision on a lead.
+During the school day, Hugo remains in Mrs Brinton’s office or the school office, where he has his own safe space.
+He is not allowed to walk around the school building unless under adult supervision on a lead.

 Please read our School Dog Policy to see our reasons for having a therapy dog as well as frequently asked questions: